AdobeDocs/uxp-indesign/src/pages/resources/recipes/host-info/index.md

 | InDesign | InDesign Cloud Server | InDesign Server |
 | -------- | --------------------- | -------------- |
 | ✅       | ✅ (via Scripts only)  | ❌ (via Scripts only)  |

-// TODO Check re IDCS and IDS
+// TODO Q: What will be the value re IDCS and IDS